Cosmic Cactus Quilt Along PART 6: Assemble Blocks

 Before you start sewing your blocks, I suggest reviewing:

 If you don’t already have a copy of the pattern, be sure to grab a copy from our shop.
-The pattern is available as a PDF in both A4 and US letter paper sizes.

 I hope you are enjoying the leisurely pace of our QAL and I can’t wait to see your finished blocks!